 - 1 night hotel accommodation in Anchorage, executive level at Crowne Plaza

 - Group welcome dinner and drinks

 - Charter plane to/from fly-in lodge

 - All meals at lodge + meals where indicated (B = Breakfast, L = Lunch, D = Dinner)

-- All alcohol/soft drinks with included meals
+- All alcohol/soft drink included with meals

 - All guiding